Kumihimo Silk & Akoya Pearl Jewelry

 As with most fine jewelry special care should be taken with silk and pearl jewelry.
 These are both natural materials and can be damaged by perfume, sweat, dirt or other factors encountered with every day wear.

 Silk is susceptible to water, salt and chlorine and should never be worn in the shower, pool or ocean.
 If it becomes dirty, a light cleaning is all it needs.
-Prepair a small bowel of warm water and a very small amount of delicate dish soap and gently rub the cord, avoiding the pearl.
+Prepare a small bowl of warm water and a very small amount of delicate dish soap and gently rub the cord, avoiding the pearl.
 Never place your silk or pearl jewelry in commercial jewelry cleaner.
 If the metal becomes tarnished overtime apply a very small amount of white tooth paste to a cotton swab and gently rub the metal.

 If the cord ever breaks, comes unraveled, or comes unattached from the ends Contact Us and we would be happy to repair or replace it free of charge.